Phoebeoke3/anomaly-detector/README.md

 - **API request monitoring**: Live tracking of POST requests to `/api/predict`
 - **Stream processing monitoring**: Real-time metrics and anomaly detection rates

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Development Guidelines
-- Follow PEP 8 style guidelines
-- Add tests for new features
-- Update documentation as needed
-- Ensure all tests pass before submitting

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support